 The Biłgoraj Suka and the Płock Fiddle

 In 1994, together with Professor Ewa Dahlig and the luthier Andrzej Kuczkowski, Pomianowska reconstructed two forgotten ancient Polish string instruments: the Biłgoraj suka and the Płock fiddle.
 She used her rich experience of playing Asian fiddles when she was reconstructing the technique of playing these forgotten instruments.
+In December 2014, a publication entitled Polish knee-fiddles.
+(Re)Construction by Pomianowska and Professor Dahlig was published.
+In an interview conducted by Dominika Węcławek, Pomianowska stated:

 In the 16th century, for instance, Martin Agricola referred to them.
 He wrote that these strange instruments, which one plays using the fingernail technique, were distinctly Eastern European and much admired.
 Today, when many things are found and reconstructed, the Płock fiddle and the Biłgoraj suka are most interesting curiosities.
 It’s not just the reconstruction that matters, creating something anew matters as well.
-After all, no-one can be completely sure how people played music in those times – we have different strings, different wood, different air, people’s expectations are different as well. – said Pomianowska in an interview by Dominika Węcławek.
+After all, no-one can be completely sure how people played music in those times – we have different strings, different wood, different air, people’s expectations are different as well.

 Since 2011, she has been creating unique musical programmes with Arab and Pakistani musicians by organizing intercultural musical projects in Asia and Africa.
 In 2012, she released the CD Poland-Pakistan.
 Sound from Two Continents in Pakistan, recorded by her and Pakistani musicians.
 The same year, she released the DVD Rawabit-Więzy in Tunisia, which she recorded with Arab artists.
+Another such album was Warszawa-Dakar, recorded in 2015 with musicians from Senegal.

 Teaching and Scientific Work